-Application is how we carry out our intention and attitude in our practice.
-This is very important, because without correct application we will not be able to implement our intentions and achieve our goal.
-The application is also affected by the Gunas.
-We tend to be affected at different times by the Rajasic and Tamasic gunas and this will be reflected in our practice and affect our ability to apply our goals.
-The application also includes the techniques that make the practice correct and effective.
-The yoga teacher speaks primarily about the aspect of application.
+Application: how well do we implement our intention and attitude in our practice?
+This is of outmost importance because without correct application we will not be able to implement our intentions and achieve our goal.
+The application includes the techniques that make the practice correct and effective.
+The yoga teacher typically speaks primarily about the aspect of application.
 She or he will explain the technique of carrying out an asana.
-The proper technique is important because it determines our ability to implement our intention and the quality of our practice.

 When yoga practice becomes an important component in our lives, we must inspect our Intention, Attitude and Application.

 Intention: Why do I practice yoga?
 What is it I want to achieve?

 Patanjali defined the goal of yoga as restraining or quieting the mental vibrations and disturbances.
 It is important to reflect from time to time on our own goals and intentions and to check how much they are they consistent with the Yogic goals.

 Attitude: What is my attitude toward practice?
 Do I practice in order to learn and understand myself, or is it only for fitness and physical wellbeing culture?
 Do I practice with sincerity and devotion or in a sporadic and whimsical manner?
 How committed am I to the practice?